Today is tomorrow's history

 The grave of William and Jemima Tyler.
 Photo Needham

-Census records show that by 1911, his widow Jemima Tyler described herself as a farmer and head of the household at Southrepps Hall Farm and her two sons James and William were both farmers at the hall.
+Census records show that by 1911, the widow Jemima Tyler described herself as a Farmer and head of the household at Southrepps Hall Farm and her two sons James and William were both Farmers at the Hall.
 The activities on the farm included arable and livestock husbandry together with an intensive retail and wholesale horticultural business employing many seasonal workers from Southrepps and the surrounding villages.

 Before and after the First World War much of the Gunton Estate was sold off by auction including Hall Farm and the Tylers purchased the freehold of the farm including the Hall.